chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-k-check.md

-For cases where the client has no alternate services to use, and the service is required in order to perform user-facing functionality, the client SHOULD report the error in a visible way the presents the error to the user or an administrator.
+For cases where the client has no alternate services to use, and the service is required in order to perform user-facing functionality, the client SHOULD report the error in a visible way that presents the error to the user or an administrator.
 This functionality can be similar to how invalid TLS certificates are reported.

 ## Selecting Mirror Servers